mark-me/mixtape-society/docs/development/roadmap.md

 ## 0. Liner notes

-- Adding text to a playlist
-- Links for mixtape tracks
 - Background info for artist, album or track

 ## 1. Progressive Web App (PWA) + Offline Playback